 The Begonia Maculata loves bright, indirect light, but can also survive in slighter lower light situations.
 Never expose it to direct sunlight, because that will burn the leaves and dry them out.
 Water it once per week and add liquid fertilizer once every two weeks in the growing season.
 Don't use any fertilizer in the dormant season.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: August 9th, 2020 Last updated on: August 14th, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Aug 9, 2020 Last updated on: Aug 14, 2020